Zsivony1es/house-management/README.md

 # Housing Management / Hausverwaltung
-Simple house management program in Java, that was made for a university project
+A simple housing management program in Java, that was made for a university project

 This program uses the built-in serialization tools of Java, to save a list of flats managed by the system.
 It will create a ```.ser``` file, which can be read from,  written to and modified by this program.